Public Health Resources

 - Starting September 15, 2022, Indiana law bans all abortions with the following exceptions:

-- In cases of rape or incest if performed before the 10th weeks of pregnancy.
+- In cases of rape or incest if performed before 12 weeks of pregnancy.
 “Rape and incest” is defined under IC 16-18-2-306.7 and is available here.
 It is also important to know that while the medical provider must certify the abortion met the exceptions stated, criminal prosecution and or law enforcement involvement is not mandatory.

 - Abortions can only be performed in hospitals or outpatient centers owned by hospitals; abortion clinics are no longer licensed.